Stackatoshi/BlobChan/DEPLOYMENT.md

 4. **Configure Environment Variables**: Add blob token and other variables
 5. **Test Full Features**: Try posting, image uploads, etc.

-Your SolChan imageboard should now be live! 🚀
+Your BlobChan imageboard should now be live! 🚀